kdon22/o-ui/docs/feature-schemas/00-system-overview.md

 - ✅ **Validation**: Zod schemas with custom rules
 - ✅ **Navigation**: Tree structures and breadcrumbs
 - ✅ **Search**: Full-text search with filtering

+Notes:
+- Set `serverOnly` or `actions.serverOnly` in the schema to bypass local IndexedDB and force server paths for large resources.
+- Control optimistic updates with `actions.optimistic` (default enabled for CUD in generated mappings).

 ---